tinygo-org/bluetooth/examples/webbluetooth/README.md

 ## Build and run

 The page needs two build products in the `html` directory: the module `wasm.wasm`, and the JavaScript support file `wasm_exec.js`.
 TinyGo and the standard Go toolchain each have their own support file.
 Always take both products from the same toolchain.
-See [Mixed toolchains](#mixed-toolchains) for the error that a mixed pair gives.

 Run all commands from the root of the repository.